Skip to main content

 Support and connection

-Finding support and connecting with people living with breast cancer (MBC) can help you through different parts of your own MBC journey.
+Finding support and connecting with people living with breast cancer (MBC) can help you with your own MBC journey.
 Some people seek connection straight away; others wait.
-This page includes information about support services, informal peer programs and support groups so you can find the right support at the right time.
+This page includes information about support services.
+These include informal peer programs and support groups, so you can find the right support at the right time.

 Last updated 15 January 2025